cassgvp/WIN-Open-Neuroimaging-Community/docs/open-leadership.md

 ---
-title: Open Leadership
+title: Guiding Principles
 parent: Home
 has_children: false
 nav_order: 1
 ---

-# What is "Open Leadership" and why is it relevant to this community?
+# What are our guiding principles of "Open Leadership" and why are they relevant to this community?
 {: .fs-9 }

 Find out about the principles guiding this project